Skip to main content

 Start verifying

-The fastest path to a working verifier is the Verify a standard-tier PINT quickstart — five minutes from zero to a decoded, signature-verified JWT payload printed to stdout.
-Start there, then come back to the deeper reference pages below when you need to handle enhanced-tier requests or agent-signed PINTs.
+The fastest path to a working verifier is the Verify a standard-tier Stamped Mandate quickstart — five minutes from zero to a decoded, signature-verified JWT payload printed to stdout.
+Start there, then come back to the deeper reference pages below when you need to handle enhanced-tier requests or agent-signed mandates.

 Next Steps